DazWilkin/statsd-opencensus-backend/README.md

 ```
 Observe counters created in Stackdriver either through the console or APIs Explorer (more to come)

-Test it by pushing a guage:
+Test it by pushing a gauge:
 ```
 echo "bar:3.14159|g" | nc -u -w0 127.0.0.1 8125
 ```